Auguste Balagny: Biography

 The city hall was expanded several times to relieve crowded conditions.
 Its belltower, mounted with a four-faced clock, was especially admired.
 The tower was demolished in 1952 rather than repaired.

 Balagny, having lost his mayor's sash in 1848 with the fall of Louis Philippe I, was triumphantly reelected in 1850 and stayed in office until 1870.
 He was also a council member of the Arrondissement of Saint-Denis.

 Nicknamed "the Haussmann of Batignolles," he oversaw the transition of the commune from countryside to city; most of the streets were planned and paved at his direction, and he had the Théâtre des Batignolles renamed the Théâtre des Arts (currently the Théâtre Hébertot).
-In 1855, the Batignollaises, a local horsebus company, was merged with several other Parisian transportation businesses to form the General Omnibus Company (Compagnie générale des omnibus).
+In 1855, the Batignollaises, a local horse-drawn omnibus company, was merged with several other Parisian transportation businesses to form the General Omnibus Company (Compagnie générale des omnibus).

 Balagny's deputy was Jean-Félix Salneuve, professor of topography and geodesy at the École d'application du Corps royal d'état-major.
 More progressive in his political opinions, he was often at odds with his superior.
 Balagny retaliated for the opposition by obtaining from Prefect Haussmann a decree authorising the enlargement of the street where Salneuve lived.
 The construction set Salneuve's house out of alignment, as it remains today.
 However, the two men reconciled and the mayor's son, Georges Balagny, married the deputy's cousin, Berthe Salneuve.

 Auguste Balagny bought the Château du Buat at Maule, where he would serve as mayor from 1880 to 1888.

 He was married at a civil ceremony in Paris on April 21, 1836, and at a religious service in the Church of Notre-Dame-de-Lorette to Adélaïde Léopoldine Genet, a merchant's daughter.
 She gave birth to two children: Georges Balagny, photographer, married to Berthe Salneuve; and Léopoldine Balagny, married to Charles Duchanoy, graduate of the École Polytechnique, mining engineer, and son of Louis Duchanoy.

 Auguste died in his home at 10 Boulevard des Batignolles, Paris, on March 28, 1896.
 He was buried at the Montmartre Cemetery in the tomb of his wife's parents, on which his name is still engraved.
 Two months later, he was transferred to the family vault at the Batignolles Cemetery.